Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity

-We prove lower bounds for learning quantum $k$-juntas and $k$-Pauli dimensional unitary channels.
-Our lower bounds follow straightforwardly from \cite[Theorem 1.2]{haah2023query}, which showed that $\Omega(d^2/\eps)$ queries are necessary to learn $d \times d$ unitary matrices, along with standard padding arguments.
+We prove lower bounds for learning quantum $k$-juntas, $s$-Pauli-sparse, and $k$-Pauli dimensional unitary channels.
+Our lower bounds leverage \cite[Theorem 1.2]{haah2023query}, which showed that $\Omega(d^2/\eps)$ queries are necessary to learn $d \times d$ unitary matrices, along with padding arguments.
 These lower bounds establish the query optimality of our \cref{cor:pauli-dimension-bootstrap} and \cref{cor:optimal-junta}.
 For sparsity, we prove an $\Omega(s/\eps)$ lower bound, so a gap remains between that and our $O(s^2/\eps^2)$ upper bound in \cref{thm:learning-sparsity}.

 \begin{lemma}[{\cite[Theorem 1.2]{haah2023query}}] Let $\calA$ be an algorithm that, for an unknown unitary $U \in \C^{d \times d}$ accessible through black box oracles that implement $U$, $U^\dagger$, $cU = \ketbra{0}{0} \otimes I_d + \ketbra{1}{1} \otimes U$, and $cU^\dagger = \ketbra{0}{0} \otimes I_d + \ketbra{1}{1} \otimes U^\dagger$, can output a classical description of a unitary $V$ such that $\distdiamond(U, V) < \eps < \frac{1}{8}$ with probability $\geq \frac{2}{3}$.
 Then $\calA$ must use $\Omega(d^2/\eps)$ oracle queries. \end{lemma}